sewardlee337/sewardlee337.github.io/readinglist.md

 1. [Astrophysics for People in a Hurry](http://amzn.to/2EQnzbI), by Neil deGrasse Tyson
 1. [Bad Blood](https://amzn.to/2o8SYeM), John Carreyrou
 1. [Blueprint for Revolution](http://amzn.to/2F0QSb0), by Srdja Popovic and Matthew Miller
+1. [Churchill and Orwell](https://amzn.to/2OhYZjP), by Thomas E. Ricks
 1. [Drive](http://amzn.to/2oG9WSB), by Daniel H. Pink
 1. [Eichmann in Jerusalem](https://amzn.to/2EW8tBN), by Hannah Arendt
 1. [Fascism](https://amzn.to/2MWjUfL), by Madeline Albright